Skip to content

 string VARCHAR

 Note: DECIMAL is not supported in the JSON path.
+Edge files must be CSV; there is no edge JSON path today.

 Parser flags